“Why do I have purple stretch marks, and what can I do to make them less noticeable?”

 The thing that helped me to create a habit of drinking more water was to add a little bit of juice (about 50-100 ml) to my 1-liter water bottle.

-This way, water actually has a taste and it’s easier for me to keep up my water consumption, without adding a ton of calories (I use plum juice which has only 48 calories per 100 ml).
+This way, water actually has a taste and it’s easier for me to keep up my water consumption, without adding a ton of calories or sugar (I use plum juice, which has only 48 calories per 100 ml).

 Another tip is to invest in a pretty water bottle that can keep you motivated to drink more.